theta360developers/blog/_posts/2017-06-07-tutorial-aframe-theta-image-gallery.md

 ![](/blog/img/2017-06/vrgallery/gallery2.png)

-This example uses Glitch, a collaboration platform for coding web applications.
+We're using [Glitch](https://glitch.com/), a fun tool to code web applications with your friends.

 ## 1. Organize 3 Images for gallery